Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

-One thing I always do when I go home to see family is stock up on my favourite food souvenirs from Ireland.
+One thing I always do when I go home to see the family is stock up on my favourite food souvenirs from Ireland.

 I have been known to travel with an empty hold bag just so I can fill it with my food favourites.
 The night before my flight I pop to the supermarkets and stock up.
 And it is always a struggle to fit it all in.

-Irish tea – I have been living away from Ireland for over 15 years now and in all that time I have only drank Irish tea, thanks to stocking up when back in Ireland, or more recently to what is known in our family as “care packages”.
+I have been living away from Ireland for a while now and in all that time I have only drunk Irish tea, thanks to stocking up when back in Ireland, or more recently to what is known in our family as “care packages”.

-Soda Bread – There is nothing like the taste of real Irish butter spread thickly on a slice of Irish soda bread and I always bring back a loaf or two to enjoy with my family after a trip to Ireland.
+There is nothing like the taste of real Irish butter spread thickly on a slice of Irish soda bread and I always bring back a loaf or two to enjoy with my family after a trip to Ireland.

-Butlers Chocolate – We are lucky that we can get Cadbury’s chocolate near us in Portugal but one chocolate I tend to purchase in Dublin Airport before I depart Ireland is Butlers Chocolate.
+We are lucky that we can get Cadbury’s chocolate near us in Portugal but one chocolate I tend to purchase in Dublin Airport before I depart Ireland is Butlers Chocolate.

 Meanwhile, my husband’s favourites are Kimberley Biscuits.
 These consist of two soft gingery round biscuits sandwiching a soft mallow centre.
-There are also chocolate covered varieties of this with both the traditional soft mallow centre and one with salted caramel included on the mallow.
+There are also chocolate-covered varieties of this with both the traditional soft mallow centre and one with salted caramel included on the mallow.
 Both are best served with a cup of Irish tea.